Nav: Home

 I think IS stands to gain huge profits from these changes, and maybe lose a few customers to cheaper sites.

-Unlike the BM sorts (at least for exclusives) where you get the feeling that they are just moving sales around, sometimes you get them, sometimes someone else gets them.
+Unlike the best match sorts (at least for exclusives) where you get the feeling that they are just moving sales around, sometimes you get them, sometimes someone else gets them.
 Now they are moving the goalposts.
 Since too many people getting up to the top tiers is an "unsustainable" situation for them (something I find hard to believe), it looks like they will just move the goalposts again when the group that is almost there now, is almost there again.

 Maybe they feel they have enough premium submitters and are starting to close the doors for everyone else.
-Between the suggested BM massacre and the new levels, surely it would now take years for all but the best new shooters to move up the ranks to the point where exclusivity makes financial sense.
+Between the suggested best match massacre and the new levels, surely it would now take years for all but the best new shooters to move up the ranks to the point where exclusivity makes financial sense.

 Maybe they are making a grab for the non-exclusive diamonds, but they are kicking everyone else in the teeth.